+ILLINOIS

+12

+Aurora

+Sitting at the south end of the 65-mile Fox River Valley Bike Trail System, the city with its trail systems and designated bike lanes is a Bike Friendly Community both residents and visitors enjoy.
+Find more here.

+2 Naperville

 As a Bike Friendly Community, there are many bike lanes and bike paths around town.
 Plus, the Knoch Knolls Mountain Bike Park offers some adrenaline fun while visiting the area.
 Find more here.

-3 Champaign - Urbana
+🚯 Champaign - Urbana

-A Bike Friendly Community located in the heart of Illinois, just a few hours drive from Chicago and St. Louis, you will find plenty to see biking the designated streets and trails here on your next bike getaway.
+A Bike Friendly Community located in the heart of Illinois, just a few hours drive from Chicago or St. Louis, you will find plenty to see biking the designated streets and trails here on your next bike getaway.
 Find more here.

-DeKalb

-Another Bike Friendly Community, explore the rich history, natural beauty and cultural diversity tied to agriculture as you and your family pedal the many trails and designated lanes while visiting the area.
+4 Chicago

+One of most beautiful assets of this Bike Friendly Community is its scenic Lakefront Trail and the many miles of on-street, protected and buffered bicycle lanes used by both residents and visitors to get around.
 Find more here.

 Springfield

 Where presidential history meets Americana, in the Land of Lincoln, you will find several trails and designated bike routes to explore museums, festivals and other attractions in the area.
 Find more here.

-HAME FUND BIRLING.com

 INDIANA

 Muncie

 A Bike Friendly Community, with many trails and designated lanes, the city connects to the paved Cardinal Greenway, a 62 mile rails-to-trail system that connects to towns in five counties.
 Find more here.

-2 South Bend

-On the St. Joseph River, this Bike Friendly Community is known for the adjacent University of Notre Dame and miles of designated lanes, hard surface and mountain biking trails as well as a huge BMX park to visit.
+2 South Bend On the St. Joseph River, this Bike Friendly Community is known for the adjacent University of Notre Dame and miles of designated lanes, hard surface and mountain biking trails as well as a huge BMX park to visit.
 Find more here.

-Fort Wayne

-Nicknamed "Summit City" for the highest point on the canal, this Bike Friendly Community offers miles of trails and designated bike lanes to allow you and your family a safe bike vacation.
+3 Fort Wayne Nicknamed "Summit City" for the highest point on the canal, this Bike Friendly Community offers miles of trails and designated bike lanes to allow you and your family a safe bike vacation.
 Find more here.

-4 Goshen

-A central stop along the Heritage Trail, this Bike Friendly Community, with bike designated lanes and more than 30 miles of paved trail, is also filled with eclectic shops, cozy cafes and lively entertainment.
+4 Goshen A central stop along the Heritage Trail, this Bike Friendly Community, with bike designated lanes and more than 30 miles of paved trail, is also filled with eclectic shops, cozy cafes and lively entertainment.
 Find more here.

-13

-5 Warsaw & Winona Lake

-Offering both paved and off road trails along with designated cycling routes, this Bike Friendly Community, next to the lake features a restored historical district with quaint artisan shops and cafés.
+5 Warsaw and Winona Lake Offering both paved and off road trails along with designated cycling routes, this Bike Friendly Community, next to the lake features a restored historical district with quaint artisan shops and cafés.
 Find more here.

-Des Moines

-With miles of paved trails and designated streets in the area, catch a glimpse of this Bike Friendly Community's downtown architecture, distilleries and public gardens before riding up to the High Trestle Trail.
+Des Moines With miles of paved trails and designated streets in the area, catch a glimpse of this Bike Friendly Community's downtown architecture, distilleries and public gardens before riding up to the High Trestle Trail.
 Find more here.

-Bettendorf - Davenport

-This Bike Friendly Community, in the Quad Cities and where the Mississippi River Trail and American Discovery Trail meet, offers over 100 miles of trail for riverfront bicycling, in-town cruising or mountain biking.
+2 Bettendorf (Quad Cities) This Bike Friendly Community, in the Quad Cities and where the Mississippi River Trail and American Discovery Trail meet, offers more than 100 miles of trail for riverfront bicycling, in-town cruising and mountain biking.
 Find more here.

-3 Cedar Falls and Waterloo

-Known as 'lowa's Gateway to Trails', this Bike Friendly Community area offers cyclists over 100 miles of hard surface trail loops, designated road routes, plus mountain biking, BMX and cycle cross opportunities.
+3 Cedar Falls and Waterloo Known as 'Iowa's Gateway to Trails', this Bike Friendly Community area offers cyclists more than 100 miles of hard surface trail loops, designated road routes, plus mountain biking, BMX and cycle cross opportunities.
 Find more here.

-4 Coralville and Iowa City

-This Bike Friendly Community has something for recreational and competitive cyclists offering miles of hard surface trails, county and gravel road options as well as mountain bike trails to explore on two wheels.
+Oralville and Iowa City This Bike Friendly Community has something for recreational and competitive cyclists offering miles of hard surface trails, county and gravel road options as well as mountain bike trails to explore on two wheels.
 Find more here.
-6 Mason City Home of the Music Man Square, located in northern Iowa off Interstate 35, the area offers incredible mountain biking trails, unpaved and paved nature trails, and designated street routes.
+5 Mason City Home of the Music Man Square, located in northern Iowa off Interstate 35, the area offers incredible mountain biking trails, unpaved and paved nature trails, and designated street routes.